 What to Look for in your Seven Year Old

 As a parent, you can look for the following problems.
-If you have any doubts, we recommend setting up an appointment to get a full evaluation from an orthodontic specialist – Your child might benefit from an early diagnosis and treatment.
+If you have any doubts, we recommend setting up an appointment to get a full evaluation from an orthodontic specialist, not your general dentist.

-Interceptive treatment may be appropriate in the kinds of problems such as: crossbite, crowding, open bite, protrusion, oral habits, complete Class III, ectopic eruption, and diastema.
+Interceptive treatment may be appropriate in the kinds of problems such as: crossbite, crowding, open bite, protrusion, oral habits, underbite, ectopic eruption, and spacing.

-We also have a video to help you determine if your child needs braces
+This video will help you determine if your child needs braces